-Under Erik ten Hag, Ajax have represented football at it’s most intelligent, and yet the foundations of his game model are quite simple.
+During their incredible 2018/19 campaign, Erik ten Hag’s Ajax represented football at it’s most intelligent.
 Of course, he hasn’t re-invented the wheel; much of his philosophy has been inspired by the likes of Johan Cruyff and Pep Guardiola.
 However, he isn’t a replica of his heroes either and has been brave enough to apply his own ideas.
 Urby Emanuelson, who played under Ten Hag at Utrecht, made note of this in a 2017 interview with Dutch Soccer.

 “In Holland, adapting the 4-3-3 system is almost blasphemy.
 But Erik ten Hag uses different systems as a weapon.
 He changes things, challenges beliefs, and wants players to be flexible.”